roman-milk/roman-milk.github.io/replacing-mommy.md

  He did and walked over and sat beside me at the edge of the bed.
 He surprised me by putting his hand on my nylon-clad knee and asked, "Did Mom have the whole birds and bees conversation with you before she...?"

  He couldn't finish the sentence so I answered quickly, "Yes, she did, Daddy.
 When I was sixteen."
-Report_Story #2